-As a final note, although this research area is not restricted to computing performed on large-scale platforms, it is not concerned with new computer architectures, e.g. neuromorphic chips; the design and manufacture of those is better suited elsewhere in this announcement, and only if there is a case for transformative fundamental research.
+As a final note, although this research area is not restricted to computing performed on large-scale platforms, it is not concerned with new computer architectures, the design and manufacture of those being better suited elsewhere in this announcement.
 Similarly, quantum algorithms belong to the area of quantum information sciences (Area 5), but can be considered here as part of a general computational framework, e.g., leveraging quantum formalism or hybrid algorithmic approaches.
-Computational security can also be considered within this area, if a revolutionary (non-quantum) approach based on new mathematical concepts can be justified.